 Students are taught by Chinese faculty at their host university.
 Grades are noted as credit/no credit (CR/NCR) on their transcript and will NOT affect their GPA.
 In order to receive CR students must earn the equivalent of an American "C" or above.
 The goal is to be a full-time student at the host institution while also taking the equivalent of a full-time load at Drexel.
 Students must not exceed the equivalent of 20 Drexel credits.

 For meals, students can eat at a very economical price in the on-campus cafeterias, and this is an excellent way to experience and understand Chinese university life.
 There are also a variety of Chinese and Western restaurants located within walking distance of the campus and an even wider range of possibilities for exploration throughout the city of Shanghai.

 Chinese Embassy for instructions on the visa application process.

 To seek additional funding, review the Scholarship & Funding Opportunities.
 Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly.
 Students may also want to submit a revised budget to the Financial Aid Office to see if additional funding may be available.

-The China Scholarship Council for American Students is also funding 10,000 scholarship opportunities for U.S. students studying a term or more.
+- The China Scholarship Council for American Students is also funding 10,000 scholarship opportunities for U.S. students studying a term or more.